mukund2124/Math-behind-AI-ML-/README.md

 cd word-embeddings-visualization
 #2.Run the script-
 python word_embeddings_visualization.py

-#An example script to generate and visualize word embeddings:
+## An example script same as in the python file to generate and visualize word embeddings:
 import numpy as np
 import gensim.downloader as api from sklearn.metrics.pairwise import cosine_similarity